SamHormozian/Sports_Betting_Predictor/README.md

 ### 2) Process Data (Optional)

-- The data collection and processing takes a while, but it ensures the most accurate information is being used to make the predictions.
+- The data collection and processing takes a while, but it ensures the most accurate information is being used to make the predictions via web scraping and api fetching
 - To run this process, run ``` master_script.py```

+### 3) Run predictive model